In Biden climate show, watch for cajoling, conflict, pathos

 Also look for private companies to contribute.

-This is Biden's show and he will kick it off, formally announcing the 50% emissions cut.
+This is Biden's show, and he will kick it off, formally announcing the 50% to 52% emissions cut.
 He'll be followed by the leaders of the world's biggest economies, which spew 80% of the greenhouse gases.

 The U.S., which has put the most greenhouse gases in the atmosphere over decades, and current top carbon-polluting nation China, last week issued a joint statement saying they're working together to be more ambitious on climate.
 Chinese President Xi Jinping will deliver an important speech, the government announced.
 Also keep an eye on the leader of India, the third-biggest emitter.